sgchris/grafogram/GRAFOGRAM_JSON_FORMAT.md

    - Ellipse: startPoint = bounding box top-left, endPoint = bounding box bottom-right
    - Text: startPoint = text position, endPoint = same as startPoint

+## Canvas Layout & Safe Zones

+When generating coordinates for shapes, consider the Grafogram UI layout to ensure shapes don't overlap with toolbars:

+### UI Layout
+- **Top Bar**: Height of ~60px containing app title and controls
+- **Left Toolbars**: Two stacked toolbars on the left side for shape and tool selection
+- **Right Panel**: Boards management panel on the right side
+- **Canvas**: The main drawing area in the center

+### Safe Zones (Recommended Coordinate Boundaries)

+To ensure imported shapes are visible and don't overlap with UI elements:

+- **Left Boundary**: `x ≥ 220` pixels
+  - Accounts for: 20px margin + 180px toolbar width + 20px spacing
+  - Shapes with x-coordinates less than 220 may be covered by shape/tool toolbars

+- **Top Boundary**: `y ≥ 80` pixels
+  - Accounts for: 60px top bar height + 20px spacing
+  - Shapes with y-coordinates less than 80 may be covered by the top navigation bar

+- **Right Boundary**: `x ≤ (canvas_width - 290)` pixels
+  - Accounts for: 250px boards panel width + 20px margin + 20px spacing
+  - Shapes extending beyond this may be covered by the boards panel

+### Automatic Coordinate Adjustment

+**Import Behavior**: When importing files, Grafogram automatically adjusts coordinates if shapes would overlap with UI elements:

+1. **Left Adjustment**: If any shape has x-coordinates < 220px, all shapes are shifted right
+2. **Top Adjustment**: If any shape has y-coordinates < 80px, all shapes are shifted down
+3. **Preservation**: Shape relationships and relative positions are maintained during adjustment
+4. **Logging**: Coordinate adjustments are logged to the browser console for debugging

+### Recommended Coordinate Ranges

+For optimal compatibility across different screen sizes:

+- **Minimum coordinates**: `x: 220, y: 80`
+- **Maximum coordinates**: `x: 800, y: 600` (for typical 1200px wide canvas)
+- **Safe drawing area**: 580px wide × 520px tall (accounting for all UI elements)

 ## Validation Rules

 The importer validates: